 What is Iyengar Yoga?
 Iyengar Yoga is named in honor of BKS Iyengar, the world-renown yoga master in India who was still teaching and practicing daily until a few weeks before he passed away in 2014 at the age of 95.
-The Ramamani Iyengar Memorial Institute, located in Pune, India, continues to welcome students and teachers from all over the world, and Mr. Iyengar's many books, starting with Light on Yoga first published in 1966, continue on as foundational texts.
+The Ramamani Iyengar Memorial Yoga Institute, located in Pune, India, continues to welcome students and teachers from all over the world, and the relevance and vitality of Mr. Iyengar's many books, starting with Light on Yoga first published in 1966 is unmistakable.

-The Iyengar approach to yoga asana (poses) is characterized by precise instruction, individual attention and guidance, a deep understanding of anatomy and physiology, and skillful use of yoga props.
-These props (for example, wood or foam blocks, cotton straps and blankets, and backless chairs) help adapt the classical poses, making them safe and rewarding for people of all levels of experience, age, and physical ability.
+The Iyengar approach to yoga asana (poses) is characterized by precise instruction; individual attention and guidance; a deep understanding of anatomy,physiology, and yoga philosophy; and the skillful use of yoga props.
+These props (for example, wood or foam blocks, cotton straps and blankets, and backless folding chairs) help adapt the classical poses, making them safe and rewarding for people of all levels of experience, age, and physical ability.
 The use of props also offer creative options for advanced practitioners.
 Many of these props, which are now ubiquitous in professional studios and gyms, were originally invented by Mr. Iyengar himself, in his quest to make yoga accessible to the general population.

-Iyengar Yoga students also discover that longer holding of poses develops their strength and concentration and allows time for observation, correction, and adjustment.
+Iyengar Yoga students also discover the value of holding the poses for longer periods of time.
+These longer holdings develop strength, stamina and concentration and they allow the necessary time for observation, correction, and adjustment.

-Teachers wishing to receive certification in the Iyengar Method must pass a progressive series of exams covering in-depth anatomy, philosophy, asana practice, and teaching skills.
-I received my first Certification in 2013 (Introductory II level) and am currently working towards the next level (Junior Intermediate I.)
+Teachers wishing to receive certification in the Iyengar Method must pass a progressive series of exams ("levels") covering in-depth anatomy, philosophy, asana practice, and teaching skills.
+I received my Introductory Level certification in 2013 and successfully completed the next level (Intermediate Level) in 2017.
+Like my colleagues, I consider myself a yoga "student" as much as a "teacher" and cherish my study with advanced teachers in the lineage.

 Iyengar Yoga is for everyone!
 Have you thought about trying a yoga class, or would you like to return to classes after experiencing an injury or health condition?
 Perhaps you already have a yoga practice and would like more comprehensive instruction, or perhaps a challenge to boost you to the next level?
 My classes offer a supportive structure in which to explore your own potential step by step.

-My own physical issues are a daily reminder that one's limitations are an opportunity for patience, humility, and compassion.
-In his last book, Light on Life, Mr. Iyengar wrote: “Do you have a problem part which makes the practice of yoga difficult for you?
+My own physical issues (most recently a broken hip) are a daily reminder that one's limitations are an opportunity for patience, humility, compassion—and a renewed commitment to practice!
+All of us can take to heart these words from Light on Life, one of Mr. Iyengar's last books, where he wrote: “Do you have a problem part which makes the practice of yoga difficult for you?
 An injured knee?
 A stiff back?
 That is your problem child.
 Learn how to deal with it and how to nurture it, as you would a child who had problems that needed extra love and attention.”

-As I continue, at the age of 68, to grow and transform my body and mind, I am indebted to the wisdom, encouragement and guidance of many superb teachers in the Iyengar lineage, in particular Theresa Rowland (Studio Yoga, Madison NJ) who has been my primary inspiration on the yogic path since 1999.
-And to all my students, past, present and future, thank you for the opportunity to share this journey!
+As I continue my study of mind, body, and the art of teaching, I am indebted to the wisdom, encouragement and guidance of many superb teachers in the Iyengar lineage, in particular Theresa Rowland (Studio Yoga, Madison NJ) who was my primary inspiration and guide for over twenty years.
+And to my students, past, present and future, a resounding thank you for the opportunity to share this journey with you!

 Iyengar Yoga classes and workshops with: